quang-do-se/spring-cert/12-spring-boot-testing.md

 ### When do you want to use `@WebMvcTest`?
 What does it auto-configure?

+The `@WebMvcTest` annotation is intended to be used in tests which aim are to test only Spring MVC components, disabling full `auto-configuration` and only applying configuration relevant to testing of MVC components.
+Thus this annotation is not suitable for integration tests.

+The `@WebMvcTest` annotation auto-configures the following:

+- `Spring Security`

+- `MockMvc`

+- `Caching`

+- `Message source`
+  - Support for resolving messages typically found in resource bundles, including parameterization and internationalization.

+- Groovy templates

+- `Gson`
+  - A library to create JSON representation from Java objects and vice versa.

+- Hypermedia
+  - Spring HATEOAS.

+- HTTP message converters

+- `Jackson`
+  - Another library to create JSON representation from Java objects and vice versa.

+- `JSON-B `
+  - Another library to create JSON representation from Java objects and vice versa.

+- `Mustache`
+  - Another templating engine.

+- `Thymeleaf`
+  - Another templating engine.

+- `FreeMarker`
+  - A templating engine.

+- JSR-303 bean validation

+- Web MVC

+- Web MVC error rendering

+- WebClient mock MVC integration

+- Selenium WebDriver mock MVC integration

 ----------

 ### What are the differences between `@MockBean` and `@Mock`?